 Saniderm Pre-Application Instructions

 After finishing a tattoo session, make sure the tattoo is clean (no residue leftover from the tattooing session), and then dry the area.
-Do not clean a fresh tattoo with products containing isopropyl alcohol or glycerin.
+Do not clean a fresh tattoo with products containing isopropyl alcohol.
 Isopropyl alcohol will certainly kill any bacteria in the area, but it will also kill all of your body’s own healing elements in the process.
 This will cause the wound to dry out under the bandage when it’s applied.

 - Cut and trim Saniderm to fit around the tattoo – include an extra inch around all sides.
 TIP: Cutting the edges of the bandage to be round will help it adhere better and feel more comfortable.

 - Peel the white paper wrapping from the sticky side first and place gently over the tattoo.

 - Once the adhesive side of the bandage is in place, remove the see-through second layer from the top side and smooth the bandage over the tattoo.

 - Keep the first applied bandage on for anywhere from 3 to 24 hours, depending on how much the wound is weeping.
 Replace within 24 hours.
 It’s fine if there is some plasma/blood/lymph fluid buildup under the bandage during this period, but don’t leave it longer than 24 hours.

 Saniderm Removal and Reapplication of 2nd Bandage

 - To remove Saniderm, find an edge of the bandage and pull it back over itself in the direction of your natural hair growth.
 The shower is the ideal place to remove Saniderm.
 Running water will help loosen the adhesive and relax the skin, making the removal much more comfortable.
 Dry removal of Saniderm may cause discomfort and added trauma to the skin.

 - Discard the used bandage and wash the tattoo with a mild fragrance-free soap.

 - Allow the tattoo to air dry or pat dry with a clean towel.